-If the scenario remains unchanged, in 2013 the Global Digital Market is expected to fall -3.6% and It's - 5.8%; if action is taken to initiate a structural change of the framework: Digital Agenda, delayed payments of the PA, corporate loans, tax credits, incentives for innovation, the GDM will start reversing at -1.5% .Internet, mobile, the 'economics of social networks are rapidly transforming the world, pushing investments to open new horizons in technology and applications, creating new opportunities for growth in those countries, those sectors of the economy, those businesses that accept the challenge of change through digital innovation.
+If the scenario remains unchanged, in 2013 the Global Digital Market is expected to fall -3.6% and It's - 5.8%; if action is taken to initiate a structural change of the framework: Digital Agenda, delayed payments of PA, corporate loans, tax credits, incentives for innovation, the GDM will start reversing at -1.5% .Internet, mobile, l 'economics of social networks are rapidly transforming the world, pushing investments to open new horizons in technology and applications, creating new opportunities for growth in those countries, those sectors of the economy, those businesses who accept the challenge of change through digital innovation.
 Even in Italy the pressure of technological change is producing positive effects on segments related to the web and to mobile.
 Development of digital content and online advertising, the software segment and new ICT solutions, music and publishing online, the boom of smartphones, eReaders and tablets and innovative services associated with them, show not only that these segments are not affected of the crisis, but they are already in the Italian economy, growing on average by 7.5% and contributing to significant changes in consumption patterns and business.
-But what is happening in a national context still very sensitive to innovation, in which an undertaking any new investment represents a real hazard, so that best practices are not isolated phenomena and acquire the necessary size to affect the negative trends and to compensate for the crisis in the IT mainstream.
+But this is happening in a national context still very sensitive to innovation, in which an undertaking any new investment represents a real hazard, so that best practices are not isolated phenomena and acquire the necessary size to affect the negative trends and to compensate for the crisis in traditional IT.